 A Roth 401(k) account operates similarly, except the employer contributions are subject to taxes before being deposited.
-In recent years, 401(k) accounts have become a preferred option for retirement planning over traditional methods.
+In recent years, 401(k) accounts have become a preferred option for retirement planning than traditional methods.

 So, how do you invest your $20,000 in a 401(k)?
 The maximum amount an employer can contribute to your 401(k) changes each year in line with rising inflation rates.
 For 2021, it’s $19,500.
-By investing a portion of your $20k into your 401(k) account, you can receive the maximum benefit without the tax repercussions you would incur from alternative investment options.
+By investing a portion of your $20k into your 401(k) account, you can receive the maximum benefit with no tax repercussions you would incur from alternative investment options.